chanhenry54/Discord-First-Bot/README.md

 ## Changelog

-Version 1.2.0: Modularized code for readability and portability
+07/03/19: Modularized code for readability and portability

-Version 1.1.0: Added more responses, !hechan commands
+06/27/19: Added more responses, !hechan commands

-Version 1.0.1: Added 'no u' response and Heroku deployment.
+06/26/19: Added 'no u' response and Heroku deployment.

-Version 1.0.0: Initial creation, bot is functional.
+06/24/19: Initial creation, bot is functional.